RakibOFC/RakibOFC/README.md

-- 👋 Hi, I’m @RakibOFC
+- 👋 Hi, I’m (Rakibul Islam) @RakibOFC
-- 👀 I’m interested in C Programming and Web Development
+- 👀 I'm interested in android app development with Java.
-- 🌱 I’m currently learning web design and development.
+- 🌱 I’m currently learning android app development.
+- 🙇 I have knowledge about C Programming, Java, and Shell Script.
-- 💞️ I can design responsive WordPress, Blogger and Static web template.
-I have experience in HTML, CSS, PHP, JavaScript and JQuery.
+- 💞️ I can design responsive WordPress, Blogger, and Static web templates.
+I have experience in HTML, CSS, PHP, JavaScript, and JQuery.

 <!---
 RakibOFC/RakibOFC is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.